sertit/eoreader/documentation/optical.md

 \* Not all bands of this satellite are used in EOReader

 ## Cloud bands
+Maximum 5 cloud bands are available, according to the files provided in the data.
+All the bands are rasterized and orthorectified if needed (for Sentinel-2 or 3 data for example), ready to be stacked.

+The only difference with the other bands is that the cloud bands are provided in `uint8` and have a nodata equal to 255.

+- `RAW_CLOUDS`: Raw Cloud file as provided (the only changes are the orthorectification and rasterization).
+  Can provide other flags, or cloud probability.
+- `CLOUDS`: Cloud presence (1) or absence (0).
+  If clouds are provided in probabilities, their presence is determined according to Landsat definition (proba> 67%)
+- `CIRRUS`: Cirrus presence (1) or absence (0).
+  If clouds are provided in probabilities, their presence is determined according to Landsat definition (proba> 67%)
+- `SHADOWS`: Shadows presence (1) or absence (0).
+  If clouds are provided in probabilities, their presence is determined according to Landsat definition (proba> 67%)
+- `ALL_CLOUDS`: Cloud **OR** Cirrus **OR** Shadows presence (1) or absence (0).
+  Do not take into account missing bands (ie. for Landsat MSS sensors, `ALL_CLOUDS` == `CLOUDS`)

 |Satellites | Clouds Bands|
 |--- | ---|
 |Sentinel-2 | `RAW_CLOUDS`, `CLOUDS`, `CIRRUS`, `ALL_CLOUDS`|